survivorsunited/survivorsunited.org/docs/minecraft/server/connection.md

 - Try connecting from a different network
 - Contact server staff if the issue persists

+### Velocity Proxy Issues
+- Try reconnecting to the server
+- Check if the proxy is experiencing issues
+- Contact staff if problems persist

 ## Server Rules

 ### General Rules